Google Ads: Trademarked keywords

-IT support ban

-In 2018, Google implemented a policy change which restricts the advertising of consumer technical support, including, "troubleshooting, security, virus removal, internet connectivity, online accounts (for example, password resets or login support), or software installation", Google's Director of Global Product Policy, David Graff stated that the policy was intended to "address abuse" and "fraudulent activity" from third-party technical support providers, and that a verification program for legitimate providers would be rolled out "in the coming months".
-This is yet to manifest, resulting in an effective ban on all IT support and repair related services on the Google Ads platform.
-Commentators have expressed concerns that this is an attempt by Google to stifle consumers' right to repair electronic devices.

 Use by fossil fuel companies for greenwashing

 Fossil fuel companies, funders and public relations agencies including ExxonMobil, Shell, Aramco, McKinsey, and Goldman Sachs are among the largest customers of Google Ads.
 One in five Google Ads for climate-related terms (e.g. net zero, carbon storage, carbon capture and energy transition) were paid by fossil fuel companies.
 A study by The Guardian and InfluenceMap found that Shell's ads appeared on 86% of searches for "net zero".
 Over half of users in a 2020 survey could not tell the difference between a normal Google result and a Google Ad.
 One of the study's authors, InfluenceMap stated "Google is letting groups with a vested interest in the continued use of fossil fuels pay to influence the resources people receive when they are trying to educate themselves.
 The oil and gas sector has moved away from contesting the science of climate change and now instead seeks to influence public discussions about decarbonization in its favor."